insipx/coil/README.md

 ### Differences from [`swirl`](https://github.com/sgrif/swirl)
 - Supports asyncronous jobs/executors
 - Serializes data into Postgres with Messagepack instead of Json.
 Saves disk-space but doesn't allow for querying of job-data directly in SQL
-- In asyncronous jobs, database queryies will be run asynchronously with SQLx
+- In asyncronous jobs, database queries will be run asynchronously with SQLx
 - Migrations are included in the binary and exposed via a `migrate` fn.
 Results in less boilerplate setting up the database.